tc39/proposal-function-implementation-hiding/README.md

 on individual JavaScript files.

-The main advantage of this method over the pragma is that it allows relatively easy imposition of broad censorship across a whole program or source file, without source text manipulation.
+The main advantage of this method over the pragma is that it allows relatively easy imposition of broad censorship across a whole program or source file, without any source text manipulation.
+In particular, it makes it trivial to censor third-party libraries.

 But there is of course a tradeoff: when external metadata controls program behavior, code becomes less portable.
-In other words, with this solution, it's not obvious whether it's safe to censor a source file or not; you basically have to try it and see if anything breaks.
+A library (such as a polyfill library) can't depend on itself being censored; the application developer has to make this choice themselves.

 ### A one-time censorship method